-2.6 The requirement for local planning authorities to meet their full need for both market and affordable as far as is consistent with other policies in the Framework means that Worthing's new plan will have to test whether a much higher level of housing delivery is achievable and deliverable than the borough has previously planned for or delivered.

-- 2.7 The current adopted Core Strategy 2011 set a housing requirement of 200 dwellings per annum and the average annual delivery rate since 2006 has been 301 dwellings (2006 2019 which includes a significant level of housing delivered on a large greenfield site at West Durrington).
-At the time of publishing the Draft Worthing Local Plan for consultation (October 2018) the identified housing need for the plan period (which was originally to 2033) was 753 dwellings per annum (capped).
-The most recent figure is 885 dwellings per annum ((capped) May 2020). - 2.8 It is clear that the increase in need for new homes in Worthing required a step change in housing delivery compared with previous housing requirements.
-The Council is responding to this challenge and has the ambition, recognised across its key strategic documents and strategies, to increase and accelerate as much as possible the delivery of new housing across the borough. - 2.9 The Draft Worthing Local Plan (Regulation 18 Published October 2018) was looking to allocate land to accommodate the minimum of 4,182 new homes (246 per annum), including a number of greenfield and brownfield sites.
-Whilst this figure is still some way below the level of need it does represent a very significant uplift on the housing requirements previously established for the borough within the County Structure Plan, the Regional Spatial Strategy and the Core Strategy.
-Period.
-Work is underway to robustly re assess all sources of housing supply to ensure that the target in the submission version of the local plan is robust and deliverable. - 2.10 Current housing supply is made up of the following sources which, where appropriate, the assumptions behind them are being robustly reviewed as part of the current Local Plan review :
+- 2.6 The requirement for local planning authorities to meet their full need for both market and affordable as far as is consistent with other policies in the Framework means that Worthing's new plan had to test whether a much higher level of housing delivery was achievable and deliverable than the borough has previously planned for or delivered. - 2.7 The current adopted Core Strategy 2011 set a housing requirement of 200 dwellings per annum and the average annual delivery rate since 2006 has been 308 dwellings (2006 2020 which includes a significant level of housing delivered on a large greenfield site at West Durrington).
+The Submission Draft Worthing Local Plan (submitted11th June 2021) identified a housing need for the plan period (to 2036) of 885 dwellings per annum (capped). - 2.8 It is clear that the increase in need for new homes in Worthing required a step change in housing delivery compared with previous housing requirements.
+The Council is responding to this challenge and has the ambition, recognised across its key strategic documents and strategies, to increase and accelerate as much as possible the delivery of new housing across the borough. - 2.9 The Submission Draft Worthing Local Plan (2020) proposes the allocation of suitable sites to accommodate the minimum of 3,672 new homes (230 per annum), including a number of greenfield and brownfield sites.
+Whilst this figure is still some way below the level of need it does represent a significant uplift on the housing requirements previously established for the borough within the County Structure Plan, the Regional Spatial Strategy and the Core Strategy. - 2.10 Current housing supply is made up of the following sources which, where appropriate, the assumptions behind them are being robustly reviewed as part of the current Local Plan review: